rs82696/Tutionplanner--JS/README.md

 # TuitionPlanner -- Scholarship Matching API

-A Node.js + Express + SQLite application that matches students to scholarships based on eligibility rules and generates a mock AI explanation for the top match.
+A Javascript + Express + SQLite application that matches students to scholarships based on eligibility rules and generates a mock AI explanation for the top match.